Kyle DeVan

-Kyle De Van (born February 10, 1985) is an American football coach and former guard who is the assistant offensive line coach with the Chicago Bears of the National Football League (NFL).
+Kyle Chandler DeVan (born February 10, 1985) is an American football coach and former guard who is the assistant offensive line coach with the Chicago Bears of the National Football League (NFL).
 He was previously an assistant coach for the New Orleans Saints.
-During his playing career, he was signed by the Washington Redskins as an undrafted free agent in 2008.
 He played college football for the Oregon State Beavers.

+Playing career

-De Van was also a member of the New York Jets, Indianapolis Colts, Philadelphia Eagles, and Tennessee Titans of the NFL, and the Boise Burn of AF2.
+DeVan was signed by the Washington Redskins as an undrafted free agent in 2008.
+He was also a member of the New York Jets, Indianapolis Colts, Philadelphia Eagles, and Tennessee Titans of the NFL, as well as the Boise Burn of AF2.

-In the 2009 NFL season, De Van was signed by the Indianapolis Colts, and later became the team's starting right guard.
+In the 2009 NFL season, DeVan was signed by the Indianapolis Colts and later became the team's starting right guard.
 He started in the 2009 Super Bowl, in which the Colts lost to the Saints.